sphen97/wyd/README.md

 - [Kenny Cheng](https://github.com/Chengalang)

 ## Recommended Process For Testing

-in the terminal bash run the 'resetServer.sh' script
+in file '[creatingSuperUser.sh](https://github.com/sphen97/wyd/blob/master/wyd_project/creatingSuperUser.sh)' Fill in your email in the terminal bash run the '[resetServer.sh](https://github.com/sphen97/wyd/blob/master/wyd_project/resetServer.sh)' script the first super admin is 'admin' with the pass word being 'adminpass' a generic user is 'foo' with password is 'bar'

 ## Requirements
 python 3